Until 1945, the Italian economy was largely agricultural.

 This development peaked in the years between 1958 - 1963, the years of the "economic miracle".

-This is explained by the fact that Italy is compelled to import all the oil that it needs.
+Italy is compelled to import all the oil that it needs.

 Neither is Italy rich in other natural resources and has to import most raw materials that are needed for industry.